Bachelor of Arts in Organizational Leadership (Online and Online Live)

 - Applications can be submitted the term before a student intends to start the CSU program.
 Students should work with their LCCC Advisor and the CSU Transfer Center to determine the best time to transfer.

 - Credit from regionally accredited institutions will be evaluated for credit at CSU.
 Students must earn a ‘D’ or higher for the course to transfer.

 - Be in good standing with a 2.0+ GPA.

-- High school transcripts will be required for students who have under 12 college credit hours and may be required for financial aid and/or foreign language requirement.
+- High school transcripts will be required for students with less than 12 college credit hours and may be required for financial aid and/or foreign language requirements.